Does Princeton superscore the SAT?

-Does Princeton superscore the SAT scores?
-Your SAT scores are a very important component of your application, especially considering the fact that the applicant pool grows larger and the level of competition increases each year.
+Does Princeton superscore the SAT?”
+Yes, Princeton University does superscore the SAT.
+In an official statement, Princeton reported “We allow applicants to use the score choice feature of…the SAT…but we encourage the submission of all test scores,”.
+Your SAT scores are a very important component of your application, especially because the applicant pool grows larger and the level of competition increases each year.

-On the most recent version of the SAT, this entails using the score that you achieved with the greatest consistency across all of your Math and Evidence-Based Reading and Writing (EBRW) sections.
+The most recent version of the SAT entails using the score you achieved with the greatest consistency across all of your Math and Evidence-Based Reading and Writing (EBRW) sections.

 You wouldn’t have anything to worry about if your colleges used the superscore system.
-Even if the question is “does Princeton superscore the SAT?”, they would still add your new and improved EBRW score to your previous score of 750 in Mathematics and combine the two scores.
-You would end up with a strong SAT score in all of the test sections for your college applications, despite the fact that it took you a few test sittings to achieve it.
+Even if Princeton superscore your SAT, they would add your new and improved EBRW score to your previous 750 in Mathematics and combine the two scores.
+You would have a strong SAT score in all the test sections for your college applications, even though it took a few test sittings to achieve it.

-Even though the policy of superscoring is beneficial to you as an applicant, it was not entirely developed out of a spirit of generosity on anyone’s part.
-The use of superscoring has the potential to improve the ranking of educational institutions.
+Even though the policy of superscoring benefits you as an applicant, it was not entirely developed out of a spirit of generosity on anyone’s part.
+The use of superscoring can potentially improve the ranking of educational institutions.
 It is possible for a school’s ranking to improve if it can demonstrate that the SAT scores of its admitted students are, on average, higher.

 Remember that many of these schools are competitive and will require more than just a strong test score to get in.
-Even if we are trying to know “ does Princeton superscore the SAT?”, you might believe that applying to a school that superscores might be easier than one that doesn’t keep in mind that many of these schools are still very competitive.
+Even if Princeton superscore your SAT score, you might believe that applying to a school that superscores might be easier than one that doesn’t keep in mind that many of these schools are still very competitive.

-Even though this may be a superscored average, it will still provide you with a useful guide for determining what kind of score you should aim for when you take the SAT on your own.
+Even though this may be a superscored average, it will still provide a useful guide for determining what score you should aim for when taking the SAT.

 Pay close attention to the requirements for the application, and ensure that you take them seriously.

 Essays, letters of recommendation, and possibly even other types of information may be required by certain educational institutions.
-If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you, so you want to make sure that you do your best on every part of your application.
-If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you.
+If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you, so you want to ensure that you do your best on every part of your application.
+If they are asking for information, they read it and take it seriously when deciding whether or not to admit you.

 During your junior year, give the SAT a shot.

-What is the current Princeton average SAT score?
 Every student’s goal should be to achieve a perfect score of 1600 on the SAT in order to surpass all previously recorded scores at Princeton.
-However, only a small percentage of them actually receive Princeton SAT scores that are considered to be satisfactory.
-If you get a score of 1500 on the SAT, do you have a chance of getting into Princeton, or do you need to get a higher score?
+However, only a small percentage of them receive Princeton SAT scores that are considered satisfactory.
+If you get a score of 1500 on the SAT, do you have a chance of getting into Princeton, or do you need a higher score?

 Using the chart that follows, let’s find out what the required average score on the Princeton SAT is for each of the SAT’s individual sections so that we know what to shoot for.